This Photo of Spike Lee and Samuel L. Jackson at the Oscars Is Utter Joy

 There was a lot of joy to be had onstage at the 2019 Oscars, but Spike Lee and Samuel L. Jackson’s hugging moment may have won the night.

-The stars’ rightful, palpable excitement came as Spike Lee made history for becoming the first black person in history to win Best Director at the Academy Awards for BlacKkKlansman.
+The stars’ rightful, palpable excitement came as Spike Lee won Best Adapted Screenplay at the Academy Awards for BlacKkKlansman.

 Their big bromance moment didn’t start then, though.
 Jackson joked that he went off-script to let Lee, a New York Knicks fan, know that his team had finally won a game, before presenting the award with Captain Marvel‘s Brie Larson.